Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Experiment Details

 \subsection{Adversarial PVP Task}

+In addition to ablation studies, we design a task scenario where two frameworks can be directly compared, namely Adversarial PVP Task.
 Similar to the Boss Combat Task, in this task, agents were provided with combat resources.
+Then, the two teams of agents engaged in battles with each other.
 Results were recorded when one team of agents was entirely defeated.
 After multiple experiments, victory rates and other relevant metrics were calculated.
 In order to promote fair confrontation, we give each team exactly the same initial supplies.
 Here is an example of initial inventory given to an agent : \{ 'wooden\_sword': 1, 'diamond\_helmet': 1, 'diamond\_chestplate': 1, 'diamond\_leggings': 1, 'diamond\_boots': 1, 'bow': 1, 'arrow': 200, 'golden\_apple': 20 \}